Full quantum treatment of Rabi oscillation driven by a pulse train and its application in ion-trap quantum computation: Quantum transformation of a two-level system involving one coherent pulse

 Generally, the initial state of the whole system is $|\psi \left(0\right)\rangle=\sum _{n=0}^{\infty }c_{{n}}|n\rangle\otimes\left ( \alpha|0\rangle+\beta|1\rangle\right)$, where $|c_n|^2=\frac{\rme^{-\bar{n}}\bar{n}^n}{n!}$, and $|\alpha|^2+|\beta|^2=1$.
 A single qubit gate is usually implemented through a $k\pi$ pulse in Cirac-Zoller scheme, whose duration $t_0$ satisfies $gt_0\sqrt{\bar{n}}=\frac{k\pi}{2}$ \cite{Enk&Kimble2002}, with $\bar{n}$ the mean number of photons in the pulse.
 After a $k\pi$ pulse, the state for the two-level system and laser field is

 The corresponding density matrix for the state in (\ref{b8}) is ${ \rho}_{total}^{(1)}=|\psi _1\rangle\langle\psi _1|$.
-This matrix contains the information of both the two-level system and the field, but we are interested only in the two-level system.
-Thus we obtain the reduced density matrix
+This matrix contains the information for both the two-level system and the field, but we are interested only in the two-level system.
+Thus we obtain the reduced density matrix $\rho^{ (1)}$, with